dschulmeist/ada-template-website/datastory.md

 However, not all columns will be used in the analysis, as we’ll focus on the most relevant factors for our success prediction model.

-## Addressing key issues with our dataset
+<h2> Addressing key issues with our dataset 🌪️ 🌀</h2>

-### 1) Duplicates
+<h3> 1) Duplicates </h3>
 There are 6,377 duplicates in the dataset.
 Initially, we considered dropping movies with the same title, but this approach could remove important variations—such as different release years or production countries.

-For example, "100 Days" appears twice: once in 1991 and again in 2001.
-Therefore, we'll retain duplicates to preserve the data's richness.
+For example, "100 Days" appears twice: once in 1991 and again in 2001, representing two different adaptations of the same storyline.
+Therefore, we will keep duplicates to preserve the richness and diversity of the data.

-### 2) Nulls
+<h3> 2) Nulls</h3>

 <div id="null-chart"></div>
 <script src="https://cdn.plot.ly/plotly-latest.min.js"></script>